barend/java-iban/README.md

     Georgia, Greenland, Guatemala, Iran, Ivory Coast, Kazakhstan, Kuwait, Lebanon, Madagascar, Mali, Mauritania, Moldova, Mozambique, Pakistan, State of Palestine / Palestinian Territories, Saudi Arabia, Senegal, Tunisia, Ukraine, United Arab Emirates
-  * *Note* this list is not limited to SEPA countries or even the IBAN registry maintained by SWIFT.
-The `CountryCodesParameterizedTest` class documents the origin for each of these IBAN specs.
+  * **Note:** this list is not limited to SEPA countries or even the IBAN registry maintained by SWIFT.
+The `CountryCodesParameterizedTest.java` file documents the origin for each of these IBAN specs.

 #### 1.0: May 30, 2013